 Behind the back of the main hall lies Jishu Shrine, best known as a place to pray for luck in romance.
 In front of the shrine are two large stones set in the ground.
 If you can walk from one stone directly to the other with your eyes closed, it is said you will be blessed with true love.

-From the shrine head further up to Okuno-in, another hall of the temple complex.
-This hall's veranda is much narrower than the main one.
-From this location you can get an excellent photo of the main veranda and the city of Kyoto behind it.
+Further up from Jishu Shrine is Okunoin Temple , another inner sanctum of the temple.
+This hall's veranda is smaller than that of the main hall.
+From this location, you can get an excellent photo of the main hall and the city of Kyoto behind it.

-Situated at the base of the temple's main hall, Otowa Waterfall runs over a small man-made grotto and splits into three streams.
+Situated at the base of the temple's main hall, Otowa Waterfall splits into three cascades.
 Visitors use special long-handled ladles to drink from one of the streams.

 The ladles are for public use, so be sure to pour into your hand and drink from that, not from the ladle itself.
-Then return it to the UV sterilizer so that it is clean for the next visitor.
+Then return it to the UV sterilizer so it's clean for the next visitor.

-Kiyomizu-dera prides itself on presenting views unique to each season.
-Hillsides blanketed with cherry blossoms in spring, the verdant green of summer, stark trees in winter, colored foliage in the fall; there is no bad time to visit.
+Kiyomizudera prides itself on presenting views unique to each season.
+Hillsides blanketed with cherry blossoms in spring, the verdant green of summer, delicate trees in winter, and autumn colors in fall.
+There is no bad time to visit.
 The temple holds illumination events during spring and fall to showcase the scenery.